 Smartphones are so addictive because every time we use them—to like an Instagram post, watch a YouTube video, or play Wordle—it triggers a surge of dopamine.
 After an initial rush of dopamine, there’s a dip like a craving: What goes up must come down.
 If a person isn’t addicted, the craving passes, but if they continue binging, the brain compensates with lower and lower dips.

 If you think you’re addicted to your smartphone, don’t be too hard on yourself.
-Smartphones and apps are designed to be as addictive as possible.
-There are scientists at billion-dollar companies who are toiling away to make these devices even more addictive.
+Many smartphones, apps, and platforms are designed to keep you engaged for as long as possible.
+Teams at billion-dollar companies are constantly testing ways to keep users engaged longer.

 As with any addiction, there’s no shame in reaching out.
 Doctors and therapists can help address the underlying causes of smartphone addiction.
 However, making a few changes in your routine can make a world of difference in how you interact with your devices.